mdn/content/files/en-us/web/http/messages/index.md

 Headers are often similar or identical in a client-server interaction, but they are repeated in successive messages on a connection.
 There are many known methods to compress repetitive text that are very efficient, which leaves a large amount of bandwidth savings unutilized.

-HTTP/1.x also has a problem called Head-of-Line (HOL) blocking on the TCP connection, where a client has to wait for a response from the server before sending the next request.
+HTTP/1.x also has a problem called head-of-line (HOL) blocking, where a client has to wait for a response from the server before sending the next request.
 HTTP [pipelining](/en-US/docs/Web/HTTP/Connection_management_in_HTTP_1.x#http_pipelining) tried to work around this, but poor support and complexity means it's rarely used and difficult to get right.
 Several connections need to be opened to send requests concurrently; and warm (established and busy) connections are more efficient than cold ones due to TCP slow start.